 One molecule of IPP and GPP condense to form a 15-carbon compound called farnesyl pyrophosphate (FPP).
-It is also catalysed by transferase enzyme with the release of two phosphate residues.
+It is also catalysed by the transferase enzyme with the release of two phosphate residues.

 Formation of Squalene

-Two molecules of FPP condense together and undergo second reduction to form squalene.
+Two molecules of FPP condense together and undergo a second reduction to form squalene.
 NADPH is used as a reducing agent.
 The reaction is catalysed by squalene synthase.
 This reaction also involves the release of two phosphate residues.

 Synthesis of Cyclic Lanosterol